·

 Mental & Physical Recharge

-Meditate: While this may seem like an obvious one, there are many different ways to practice.
-A few minutes of mindfulness reduces stress and increases clarity.
+Meditate: A few minutes of mindfulness lowers stress and calms the mind.
 You don't need to sit in a particular position or listen to meditation music if you don't want to, but taking a few minutes to sit quietly, rest your eyes, and use your breath to allow you to quieten those thoughts racing around in your head.
 It can be particularly powerful if you're feeling anxious or stressed.
 If you prefer music, create a relaxation playlist, find a meditation on Youtube or if you prefer, apps like Calm or Insight timer are great for beginners with lots of guided or unguided meditations.

 Sleep Quality

-Nightime routines: We know that sleep is essential for our physical and mental wellness.
+Nightime routines: Sleep is essential for physical and mental wellness.
 If this is something you struggle with, experiment with an evening routine to help you unwind.
-If your mind races, have a journal next to you and dump them out – it's so effective and something that has helped me over the years.
-If possible, aim for 7–9 hours of restful sleep to allow your body and mind to recover and recharge for the next day.
+If your mind races, have a journal next to you and dump the thoughts onto it.
+It's so effective and something that has helped me over the years.
+Aim for 7–9 hours of restful sleep to allow your body and mind to recover.

 How to Include Intentional Rest